Oscar Moore (novelist)

-Oscar Moore (23 March 1960 – 12 September 1996) was a British journalist, author and editor of Screen International.
+Oscar Moore (23 March 1960 – 12 September 1996) was an English journalist, author and editor of Screen International.

 Biography

 Moore grew up in London and was educated at the independent The Haberdashers' Aske's Boys' School, going on to read English at Pembroke College, Cambridge, graduating in 1982.
 He worked as a journalist and critic, under his own name and various pseudonyms, to such magazines as Time Out, I-D, The Times, Punch, The Evening Standard, and The Fred Magazine (in which his novel was first serialised).
 He was editor of The Business of Film magazine during the mid-1980s, and joined UK film trade journal Screen International as deputy editor in 1990.
 He served as editor of Screen International from 1991 until September 1994 when he became editor-in-chief.

 Moore himself has been described as "handsome, bright, witty, and gay," and worked occasionally as a male escort in addition to his magazine work.
 He lived with HIV for the last 13 years of his life, and from 1994 to 1996 wrote a regular column for The Guardian entitled "PWA (Person With AIDS)."
 Moore lost his sight owing to his HIV infection and died of AIDS-related illness in 1996 at the age of 36.